 Can I amend my protected health information (PHI)?

-You have the right to ask us to change the PHI in your medical record for as long as we have the information.
+If you believe the medical information we have about you is incorrect or incomplete, you have the right to request that we correct the existing information or add missing information.
+Requests to amend PHI must be made in writing and include a reason for your request.
+You may obtain an amendment form by contacting the Health Information Management Department at 303.398.1989.
 We may deny your request.
 If we deny your request, you have the right to file a statement of disagreement.
 We may respond to this statement.
 Both your statement of disagreement and our response will be attached to the medical record.
-If we grant your request, we will make the changes and distribute it to the people who we believe need it and to those you state should receive it.
-Any request to amend PHI must be in writing.
-Please contact the Health Information Management Department at 303.398.1580 if you have any questions.
+If we grant your request, we will make the changes and distribute it to the people whom we believe need it and to those whom you state should receive a copy.

 Can I ask you to communicate with me using different means or at a different place?